ang-uio/Textmine/index.md

 text2.common_contexts(['monstrous', 'very'])
 ```

+### Task:
-Your Turn: Pick another pair of words and compare their usage in two different texts, using the similar() and common_contexts() functions.
+Pick another pair of words and compare their usage in two different texts, using the similar() and common_contexts() functions.

 We use the term len to get the length of something.
 Measure the length of some of the texts with len.